Daily

 And this moment is all of us as we grow up out of childhood.

-As we grow, we begin to sense what we can or cannot do.
+As we grow up then, we begin to sense what we can or cannot do.
 We find out the boundaries.

 Will I be punished if I do this?
 Can I bend the rules and get away with it?
 If I tell the truth will I get hurt?